gem/oq-engine/doc/adv-manual/general.rst

 SWMR mode in HDF5 and did not require a large refactoring of our existing code.

-Another tricky point in cluster situations is that rabbitmq is not good at transferring gigabytes of data: it was meant to manage lots of small messages, but here we are perverting it to manage huge messages, i.e. the large arrays coming from a scientific calculations.

-Hence, since recent versions of the engine we are no longer returning data from the tasks via celery/rabbitmq: instead, we use zeromq.
+Another tricky point in cluster situations is that we need to transfer gigabytes of data, i.e. the large arrays coming from scientific calculations, rather than lots of small messages.
+Hence, since recent versions of the engine, we are returning data from the tasks via zeromq instead of using celery/rabbitmq as we did in the past.
 This is hidden from the user, but internally the engine keeps track of all tasks that were submitted and waits until they send the message that they finished.
 If one task runs out of memory badly and never sends the message that it finished, the engine may hang, waiting for the results of a task that does not exist anymore.
 You have to be careful.
-What we did in our cluster is to set some memory limit on the celery user with the cgroups technology, so that an out of memory task normally fails in a clean way with a Python MemoryError, sends the message that it finished and nothing particularly bad happens.
+What we did in our cluster is to set some memory limit on the zmq user with the cgroups technology, so that an out of memory task normally fails in a clean way with a Python MemoryError, sends the message that it finished and nothing particularly bad happens.
 Still, in situations of very heavy load the OOM killer may enter in action